Intensification of tilted atmospheric vortices by asymmetric diabatic heating: Discussion of the asymmetric intensification/attenuation mechanism

+On the one hand, \citet{Lorenz1955} balanced the kinetic energy with the \emph{conversion rate} from APE to kinetic energy ($C$) and the \emph{dissipation rate} ($D$) where the latter is neglected here.
+On the other hand, the expression on the right-hand side coincides with the \emph{generation rate} ($G$) of APE (see appendix \ref{sec:APE} for details).
+Therefore, no APE accumulates in the present flow regime as it is directly converted to kinetic energy (at leading order).
+This is the result of the timescale used in the asymptotic analysis as conversion between APE and kinetic energy is accomplished by the advective and pressure-velocity fluxes on faster timescales.

-where $\hkin = \ekin + p\order{4}$, and $\left(\vect{\Theta},\vect{Q}_\Theta\right)_{1} = \left(\Theta, Q_{\Theta}\right)_{12} \vi + \left(\Theta, Q_{\Theta}\right)_{11} \vj$ are the dipole vectors spanned by the first circumferential Fourier components of the fourth order potential temperature perturbation, $\Theta\order{4}$, and of the diabatic heating function, $Q_{\Theta}\order{0}$, respectively.
-This result shows, in line with \citet{Lorenz1955,Lorenz1967} and as announced in the introduction in \eq{eq:KineticEnergyBudget}, how positively correlated heat addition and temperature perturbations generate available potential energy (APE), which is then redistributed by the advective and pressure-velocity fluxes as seen on the right of \eq{eq:EKinBalance}.
-The precise form of the right hand side of \eq{eq:KineticEnergyBudget} as announced in the introduction (item~\ref{item:IntroC}) is obtained from \eq{eq:EKinBalance} by realizing that $(1/\Theta_0) d\Theta_1/dz$ is the dimensionless representation of $N^2$, the square of the Brunt-V\"ais\"al\"a frequency, and that the constant $\Theta_0$ is the leading-order dimensionless background potential temperature $\Thetabar = \rfr{T} (\Theta_0 + \littleoh{1})$.
+In line with \citet{Lorenz1955,Lorenz1967} and announced in the introduction in item \ref{item:IntroC} this result shows that positive correlations of temperature perturbation and diabatic heat release lead to the increase of kinetic energy.
+The precise form of the right hand side of \eq{eq:KineticEnergyBudget} as announced in the introduction (item~\ref{item:IntroC}) is obtained from \eq{eq:EKinBalance} by realizing that $(1/\Theta_0) d\Theta_2/dz$ is the dimensionless representation of $N^2$, the square of the Brunt-V\"ais\"al\"a frequency, and that the constant $\Theta_0$ is the leading-order dimensionless background potential temperature $\Thetabar = \rfr{T} (\Theta_0 + \littleoh{1})$.